Gold Hill Mines Historic Park

-The 70 acre park is located at 735 St. Stephens Church Road, Gold Hill, North Carolina.
+The 70 acre Gold Hill Mines Historic Park is located at 735 St. Stephens Church Road, Gold Hill, North Carolina.
 It is privately owned by The Historic Gold Hill and Mines Foundation, Inc. and is open to the public seven days a week during daylight hours.
-The park facilities are available for private, formal/informal, Banquets, Corporate Events, Educational Events, Weddings, etc…
+The park facilities are available for private, formal/informal events, banquets, corporate events, educational events and weddings, etc…

 Visitors will enjoy the great outdoors as the park offers several miles of hiking/biking/equestrian trails, a regulation size softball field and soccer fields, playground and picnic areas.
 We are pet friendly and kid friendly.
 The picnic areas are first-come, first-serve with no reservation necessary.
 There are no grills provided in the picnic areas.
 You must provide your own grill and dispose of the charred ashes properly.
 Please be responsible and take all trash with you or dispose of it in the large container provided near the rear of the amphitheater.

 - Please park in the gravel parking lots and not on the grass.

 - Absolutely NO Metal Detectors, picks, shovels and/or other digging devices are allowed on park property.

 - Absolutely NO Unathorized motorized vehicles/ATV’s,Dirt Bikes, etc... allowed on the trails.

 - No ATV’s or other motor vehicles allowed on the green-way through the park picnic areas.

 - While we also welcome horse back riding on our trails, we ask that riders follow the approved trails for horses.
 Due to wedding and private rentals, we do not allow horses on the main park area with the Log Barn, Amphitheater and Russell-Rufty Shelter area, and picnic areas.
 Please scroll down to view the Trail Map for more information on the riding and hiking trails.

 Our Motto: Please take nothing but photos, leave nothing but footprints.